Insomnia means you have difficulty falling asleep or staying asleep or have poor sleep quality. Some health conditions can contribute to insomnia.

 It’s recommended for adults to get

 Practicing good sleep hygiene and paying attention to your overall health can lead to better quality sleep.
-Your doctor is a good source of information about how to manage conditions such as sleep apnea or chronic pain that may affect your sleep.
+Your doctor is a good source of information about managing conditions such as sleep apnea or chronic pain that may affect your sleep.

 Insomnia is a common but treatable condition.
-By learning more about insomnia you can have a greater understanding of the tools at your disposal to get better rest.
-This may mean practicing good sleep hygiene, participating in CBT-I, or talking with your doctor about medications.
+By learning more about insomnia, you can better understand the tools at your disposal to get better rest.
+This may mean practicing good sleep hygiene, participating in CBT-I, or talking with a doctor about medications.